Jail FAQs

 Inmates with a negative jail account balance can now receive half of each Touchpay deposit made by friends and family.
 Deposit methods have not changed and are still made through Touchpay online, over the phone, and on the jail kiosk in Reception.
 The other half of each deposit goes to the negative account balance.
 The change is designed to provide a way to order commissary or move funds to Smart Communications when the negative balance prevented this before.

-The Brevard County Jail has a Contract Medical provider who provides 24 hour a day medical coverage and has a Medical Doctor (MD) and Physicians Assistant on duty and/or on call for emergency situations.
-Any questions concerning medical issues should be addressed to the medical unit at 321-690-1547.
+A: The Brevard County Jail has a contract medical provider who provides 24 hour a day medical coverage and has a Medical Doctor (MD) and Physician’s Assistant on duty and/or on call for emergency situations.
+Any questions concerning medical issues should be addressed to the medical unit by calling 321-690-1547.

 Family and friends are encouraged to communicate with their loved ones incarcerated at the jail.
 The mail is a good resource for maintaining that line of communication.